sebastianfuehr/study-session-statistics/README.md

   -c, --course <value>     university course
-  -b, --begin <value>      override the begin time of the study session -c, --comment <value>    optional comment for the study session --studyForm <value>      the studyForm of the study session (if not given, the last studyForm of the last registered studyForm is used)
+  -b, --begin <value>      override the begin time of the study session -c, --comment <value>    optional comment for the study session --studyFormName <value>      the studyFormName of the study session (if not given, the last studyFormName of the last registered studyFormName is used)

 Command: pause
 pause the current study session